 - Jacksonian fits typically start as a twitching or jerking of the corner of the mouth or of the index finger or thumb and spread to involve the whole limb, then perhaps the whole of one side of the body.
 Consciousness may or may not be lost.
 Paralysis of the affected limbs may follow for several hours.

-What causes Epilepsy?
+What causes epilepsy?

 Treatment and general recommendations

 Both children and adults should lead as unrestricted lives as possible but some precautions are wise.
 Until the epilepsy is well controlled, children should not cycle on the roads.
-Epileptics should not go swimming alone and adults are barred from driving until they have been free of attacks for two years.
+Epileptics should not go swimming alone and adults are barred from driving until they have been free of attacks for one to two years.
 Simple precautions at home include leaving the bathroom door unlocked.
-During a fit the patient should be protected from harm as much as possible, for example, by moving him away from sharp or hard objects.
+During a fit, the patient should be protected from harm as much as possible, for example, by moving them away from sharp or hard objects.
 Do not attempt to insert anything into the mouth but, if possible, simply roll the patient on their side in the 'recovery position' to protect their airway.

 - Normal well-balanced meals at regular intervals are recommended, avoiding the consumption of large amounts of food or fluids at one time.

 - Avoid - alcohol, caffeine, aspartame (Nutrasweet) (see www.dorway.com) and other artificial sweeteners.

-- Avoid low blood sugar by eating protein and healthy fats three times daily
+- Avoid low blood sugar by eating protein and healthy fats three times daily.

-- Avoid recreational drugs and excess alcohol
+- Avoid recreational drugs and excess alcohol.

 - Some studies have shown that identifying food sensitivities and making appropriate dietary changes have reduced the number of seizures.
 Food allergy testing (see your doctor) or an elimination diet are ways of identifying possible problem foods.